Fred Thompson: Return to acting

+During these years, Thompson also had roles in films including Racing Stripes (2005) and Looking for Comedy in the Muslim World (2005).
+He portrayed a fictional president of the United States in Last Best Chance (2005), as well as two historical presidents in TV movies: Ulysses S. Grant in Bury My Heart at Wounded Knee (2007) and the voice of Andrew Jackson in Rachel and Andrew Jackson: A Love Story (2001).

+Thompson, in 2007, again paused his acting career in order to pursue political options, this time stepping back from acting in order to accommodate a potential campaign for the presidency.
+On May 30, 2007, he asked to be released from the Law & Order role, potentially in preparation for a presidential bid.
+Due to concerns about the equal-time rule, reruns featuring the Branch character were not shown on NBC while Thompson was a potential or actual presidential candidate, but TNT episodes were unaffected.

 Non-Hodgkin's lymphoma diagnosis

 Thompson was diagnosed with non-Hodgkin's lymphoma (NHL), a form of cancer, in 2004.
 In 2007, Thompson stated, "I have had no illness from it, or even any symptoms.
 My life expectancy should not be affected.
 I am in remission, and it is very treatable with drugs if treatment is needed in the future—and with no debilitating side effects."
 Reportedly indolent, Thompson's NHL was the lowest of three grades of NHL, and was the rare nodal marginal zone lymphoma.
 It accounts for only 1–3% of all cases.

 Political activities

 From 2002 to 2005, Thompson was head of the Federal City Council, a group of business, civic, education, and other leaders interested in economic development in Washington, DC.

-In March 2003, Thompson was featured in a commercial by the conservative nonprofit group Citizens United that advocated the invasion of Iraq, stating: "When people ask what has Saddam done to us, I ask, what had the 9/11 hijackers done to us -- before 9/11."
+In March 2003, Thompson was featured in a commercial by the conservative nonprofit group Citizens United which advocated for the invasion of Iraq, "When people ask what has Saddam done to us, I ask, what had the 9/11 hijackers done to us--before 9/11."

 Thompson did voice-over work at the 2004 Republican National Convention.
 While narrating a video for that convention, Thompson observed: "History throws you what it throws you, and you never know what's coming."

 After the retirement of Supreme Court Associate Justice Sandra Day O'Connor in 2005, President George W. Bush appointed Thompson to an informal position to help guide the nomination of John Roberts through the United States Senate confirmation process.
-Roberts' nomination as associate justice was eventually cancelled following the death of Chief Justice William Rehnquist; he was renominated and subsequently confirmed as Chief Justice instead.
+He shared this advisory role to the nominee, a role commonly dubbed "sherpa", with former Republican National Committee chairman Ed Gillespie.
+Roberts's nomination as associate justice was cancelled following the death of Chief Justice William Rehnquist; he was renominated and confirmed as Chief Justice instead.

 Until July 2007, Thompson was Chair of the International Security Advisory Board, a bipartisan advisory panel that reports to the Secretary of State and focuses on emerging strategic threats.
 In that capacity, he advised the State Department about all aspects of arms control, disarmament, international security, and related aspects of public diplomacy.